 Many of us want to eat more whole grains but are intimidated by how to cook them.
 Don’t be!
 It’s not that different from what you do for rice.
-All you have to know is the grain-to-water ratio and how long to simmer—which we’ve provided in a handy chart that covers barley, buckwheat, oats, quinoa, rice and more.
+All you need to know are the correct grain-to-water ratio and the simmering time, which we’ve provided in a handy chart that covers barley, buckwheat, oats, quinoa, rice, and more.
 Plus, find some great grain recipes!

 Ready to discover the world of whole grains?
 They are low in calories, healthy, filling but also it’s easy to prepare one big stockpot in advance.
 Then, you can add goodness and texture to your soups, salads, and meals throughout the week.

 Many grains are interchangeable so you can add interest to some of your regular recipes.
 If you decide to eat a little less meat each day for your health (and the health of the planet), this is also a good time to add plant-based whole grains to your diet.

 It’s really not hard once you know the basics.
 You put the grains and water in a pot and cook on the stovetop!
 What you need to know is the grain-to-water ratio which we provide in the chart below.
 The cooking times can vary, too (also indicated in the chart).

 Remember to use a heavy saucepan with a tight-fitting lid.

 See the grain-to-water ratios in the chart below.

 Bring the water to a boil, add the grain, and return to a boil.